 Being in a motor vehicle accident is a traumatic life event, even if the damage is minor.
-For car accident victims, dealing with adjusters, mechanics, doctors, and others involved in a car accident claim can be overwhelming.
+After a car accident, dealing with adjusters, mechanics, doctors, and others involved in a car accident claim can be overwhelming.
 For many, hiring a Bloomington car accident lawyer is the first step in relieving some of the stress associated with a car accident claim so they can focus on their health and their recovery.
 Even if a person is not seriously injured, dealing with the other person’s insurance company regarding repairs can be difficult.
 Our Bloomington car accident lawyer can help with both your property damage claim and your bodily injury claim.

 What Is a Property Damage Claim?

 When you are in a collision, you are entitled to file a property damage claim for the damage to your vehicle.
-Many accident victims may not realize that a property damage claim also includes damage to any personal property in the vehicle at the time of the accident.
+Many people may not realize that a property damage claim also includes damage to any personal property in the vehicle at the time of the accident.
 Insurance adjusters do not always explain this fact; therefore, it is usually in your best interest to consult with a Bloomington car accident lawyer before settling a property damage claim to ensure you are receiving full compensation for your losses.

 Calculating a property damage claim can be difficult.
 The insurance company wants to pay the least amount possible to settle your property damage claim.
 The desire to minimize the cost to the insurance company is the main reason we discuss a total loss versus repair cost.
 The insurance company will take the option that is the least expensive for the insurance company.
 Unfortunately, you may not be able to prevent the insurance company from declaring your vehicle a total loss, but you can take steps to ensure you receive the full value of your vehicle if the company does declare it a total loss.